atomist/org-visualizer/docs/developer.md

 - **Aspects**, which extract *fingerprint* data from projects allowing visualization and (optionally) rolling out updates and on-change workflows.
 - **Taggers**, which provide insights based on aspects.
+- **Custom reporters**, which can use data captured by aspects for wholly custom reports.

 The key underlying concept is that of a **fingerprint**: a snapshot of a concern within a project--for example, the version of a particular library.
 However, fingerprints can encompass much more than merely dependencies.
 User examples include: